 LIMITATION ON GUARANTEES OF COMPANY INDEBTEDNESS BY RESTRICTED SUBSIDIARIES.
 The Company will not permit any Restricted Subsidiary, directly or indirectly, to guarantee any Indebtedness of the Company other than the Notes (the "Other Company Indebtedness"), unless such Restricted Subsidiary contemporaneously executes and delivers a supplemental indenture to the Indenture providing for a Guarantee of payment of the Notes by such Restricted Subsidiary to the same extent as the guarantee (the "Other Company Indebtedness Guarantee") of the Other Company Indebtedness (including waiver of subrogation, if any).
-The Guarantee of a Restricted Subsidiary will be subordinated in right of payment to all existing and future Senior Debt of such Restricted Subsidiary.
+The Guarantee of a Restricted Subsidiary will be subordinated in right of payment to all existing and future Senior Debt of such Restricted Subsidiary to the same extent as the Notes are subordinated to Senior Debt of the Company.
 See "--Subordination."